charmplusplus/charm4py/docs/install.rst

   - (Optional, but *recommended*): Cython_ allows compilation of parts of the runtime, and is highly recommended for best performance.

-  - Charmpy can run on the wide variety of systems supported by Charm++, which includes many supercomputers in the TOP500.
+  - CharmPy can run on the wide variety of systems supported by Charm++, which includes many supercomputers in the TOP500.
     To date it has been tested on Linux (including the `Windows Subsystem for Linux`_), Windows, macOS and Cray XC/XE.